Kodular/Documentation/docs/components/user-interface/label.md

 ## Overview

-A Label displays a piece of text, which is specified through the <code>Text</code> property.
+A Label displays a piece of text, which is specified through the `` Text `` property.
 Other properties, all of which can be set in the Designer or Blocks Editor, control the appearance and placement of the text.

 ## Events